 Q : You recently cast the deciding vote to approve the construction of the West Vancouver Place for Sport, knowing that it is located on school board property and that costs had risen significantly.
 Why did you champion this project?

 Q: Many residents are upset that long standing racist covenants still remain on the title to their property.
 Your Council has promised to do what you can to see them removed.
 What progress can you report?

 Q: Council’s strategic plan suggests that it was your intention to “significantly expand the diversity and supply of new housing”.
 The deliverables for this goal identified the addition of an average of 250 new housing units each year, including 100 market or below market rentals.
 What is preventing you from reaching this target?

-Q: Why do you want to be the next mayor of West Vancouver?
+Q: Why are you running for mayor of West Vancouver again?

 Q: Are you in favour of development?

 A: We live in a unique community, one that we are all proud of, and I will continue to be focused on preserving what is best about West Vancouver - our parks, our prized facilities such as the Memorial Library, the Seniors Centre, and our two Community Centres.
 But I also understand that in order for this community to thrive in the years ahead we will need to revitalize our villages, particularly Ambleside, and that we must encourage more diverse forms of housing.
 I have supported several developments over the past 11 years on Council where I felt the specific project, as well as the associated community benefits, outweighed the potential drawbacks - projects that provided more affordable housing options, such as smaller units and rental units; opportunities for seniors to age in place; for locals to buy first (a program I championed); a place for WV dementia patients to stay in their community; supportive housing for people with disabilities; child care; and expanded retail offerings.
 I will support what might best be called "gentle" densification - development proposals that are innovative, and that meet our changing needs without compromising the look and feel of this community.

 Q: Are you running with a slate or party?